 Chicken Pot Pie

-I received a few replies including the one above.
+I received a few replies including one from (my now dear friend) Lindsay.
 I love Lindsay and her blog so I went investigating.
 The recipe seemed relatively simple and the bulk of the work is the prepping of the ingredients.

 The only problem was that I didn’t have a whole set of ramekins nor do they match.
 But oh well, that didn’t stop me.
 I had to go out and get two more ramekins and it ended up working out.
 The recipe she used is based on Chef Emeril’s recipe for turkey pot pie but it was easily changeable to be a chicken pot pie.